-A moving and deeply personal story involving faux vaginas, flummoxed bankers, irritated policemen
+A moving and deeply personal story of faux vaginas, flummoxed bankers, irritated policemen

 and financial catastrophe, The Gift of the Vagi is a tale of woe & naughty bits.

-Join us for laughs, dinner, cocktails, and the songs of Irving Berlin, Cole Porter, Cy Coleman,
+Join us for laughs, cocktails, and the songs of Irving Berlin, George & Ira Gershwin, Cole Porter,

 Because bad decisions make good stories.